-Lewis was the main supplier of cocaine to the east side.
-Bell and Spencer ran the Fish Bowl operations.
-Bell provided drugs to the street dealers to sell to their customers.
-Spencer and a cohort rented a house on Belzise Terrace to distribute marijuana and crack cocaine.
+X-Man was the main supplier of cocaine to the east side.
+Tre and Phat ran the Fishbowl operations.
+Tre provided drugs to the street dealers to sell to their customers.
+Phat and a cohort rented a house on Belzise Terrace to distribute marijuana and crack cocaine.

 Anyone turning onto Colvin Street would be spotted by a lookout with a walkie-talkie cell phone.
 Anyone entering at the intersection of Belzise Terrace and Glen Garden Drive would be spotted before reaching the blocks where the drugs were sold.